Asuk1/My_Popeye/README.md

 It's an project prior to "pain au chcolatine" (another DevOps project in my private Repositeries) that I could not do  beacause they did not want to force-registering me for this project.
 So I wanted to do it my self for my self-teaching.

+#Activity

+In pause.
+Will continue it when I will find a stage